The Planets: Reception

 Imogen Holst wrote of the 1918 premiere under Boult:

+Even those listeners who had studied the score for months were taken aback by the unexpected clamour of Mars.
+During Jupiter the charwomen working in the corridors put down their scrubbing-brushes and began to dance.
+In Saturn the isolated listeners in the dark, half-empty hall felt themselves growing older at every bar.
+But it was the end of Neptune that was unforgettable, with its hidden chorus of women's voices growing fainter and fainter in the distance, until the imagination knew no difference between sound and silence.

 When the music was first introduced to the general public in February 1919, critical opinion was divided.
 Greene prints a summary of reviews of the first four public performances of the suite (or movements from it) in February and November 1919 and October and November 1920.
 Positive reviews are recorded in 28 of the 37 papers, magazines and journals cited.
-A small minority of reviewers were particularly hostile, among them those of The Globe ("Noisy and pretentious)"; The Sunday Times ("Pompous, noisy and unalluring"), and The Times ("a great disappointment … elaborately contrived and painful to hear").
+A small minority of reviewers were particularly hostile, among them those of The Globe ("Noisy and pretentious)"; The Sunday Times ("Pompous, noisy and unalluring"), and The Times ("a great disappointment ... elaborately contrived and painful to hear").
 (Note: The anonymous critic was equally dismissive of Ravel's Rapsodie espagnole given at the same concert.)
 The critic in The Saturday Review wrote that Holst evidently regarded the planets "as objectionable nuisances that he would oust from our orbit if he could".